-We have also had a few incidents where the buses were full and we were unable to board.
-If its at a peak time this is no huge issue and normally another bus isn’t too far away.
-But it does become frustrating when the wait is fairly long and the assigned wheelchair seating is full by able-bodies who rushed on board before you.
+Even with an accessible service, things aren’t always smooth sailing.
+We have still had a few incidents where the buses have been full, and we have been unable to board.
+If it’s at a peak time this is no huge issue, and typically another bus isn’t too far away.
+But it does become frustrating when the wait is relatively long and the assigned wheelchair seating is full by people who don’t require it and who rush on board in front of you.

-When catching any sort of public transport I recommend plenty of time just in case things don’t go to plan and you are left waiting for the next service.
+Unfortunately, the reality is, when catching any sort of public transport, make sure to give yourself plenty of time just in case things don’t go to plan, and you are left waiting for the next service.

-Depending on the bus driver some bus journeys can be a bit rough.
+Depending on the bus driver, some bus journeys can be a bit rough.
 I have had my wheelchair start sliding even with my breaks on.
-It is anyways a good idea to try and secure yourself as best as possible to try and avoid from sliding or even tipping.
-If its a particular rough journey sometimes its best to just remind the bus driver nicely a wheelchair is on board and to take it easy.
+It is a good idea to try and secure yourself as best as possible to avoid from sliding or even tipping.
+If it’s a particularly rough journey, it’s best to remind the bus driver nicely that a wheelchair is on board.

 Not all Brisbane City Bus Stops are easily wheelchair accessible.
-Most major bus stops have easy accessible stops, but a number of smaller bus stops in the suburbs have limited access.
-Some wheelchair users might require assistance at stops that are on un-level ground and have other obstacles that might restrict easy access.
+Most major bus stops have easy access stops, but several smaller bus stops, particularly in the suburbs have limited access.
+Some wheelchair users might require assistance at stops that are on un-level ground and have other obstacles that might restrict easy access throughout Brisbane.

-The Council is reviewing Brisbane’s bus stops to determine which stops they can upgrade to improve accessibility.
-The accessible bus stop upgrades around Brisbane is meant to be completed by 2022.
+The Council is reviewing Brisbane’s bus stops to determine which stops need an upgrade to improve accessibility.
+The accessible bus stop upgrades around Brisbane are meant to be complete by 2022.

-The Brisbane City Council accepts the carer companion card for carers to travel free on all public transport.
-Paper Tickets can be purchased on the bus from the driver or via a go card.
-For more information regarding Brisbane City Council bus accessibility and services don’t forget to head over to the Brisbane City Council and Translink websites.
+The Brisbane City Council accepts the Carer companion card for carers to travel free on all public transport.
+Paper Tickets can be purchased on the bus from the driver or via a Tap on Tap off Translink Go Card.
+For more information regarding Brisbane City Council bus accessibility and services, please head over to the Brisbane City Council and Translink websites.

 * I was not financially compensated for this review.
 The review is based on my own opinion and personal experience.*